ilg-physics-ucsb/physics6-manual/6BL/Lab1.md

 ## Analyzing the Data

 <!-- One method you used was changing the independent variable of your data, which works great when you have an idea about what the equation *should* look like.
 The other method you used was to take the logarithm of both *x* and *y* values, to plot them, and from that plot find the power of *x* (and/or *y*) and the proportionality constant in the original equation. -->
-Let's assume that the period $T$ depends on the length $L$ in a non-linear way, namely a power law:
+Let&rsquo;s assume that the period $T$ depends on the length $L$ in a non-linear way, namely a power law:

 ::: Equation generalizedPeriod
 $$T=a L^b$$